 Click the picture below to download.
 You will immediately be redirected to the freebie.

-I hope that you and your students enjoy the Animal Alphabet Letter A Craft to use in your classroom this year!
+I hope that you and your students enjoy the Animal Alphabet A is for Alligator Craft to use in your classroom this year!